mmruii/mmruii/README.md

 </div>

 ## 💡 About Me:
-Hey!
-I'm Matías, a Computer technician from Argentina, currently working toward my Bachelor's degree in Computer Science.
+Hi!
+I'm Matías, currently completing my final year in Computer Technology and pursuing a Bachelor's degree in Computer Science.

 - 🎓 Studying Computer technician @[IPM](https://www.ipm.edu.ar/)
 - 🔧 Expanding into backend development and cybersecurity